Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Related Work

-State-of-the-art self-supervised learning (SSL) methods learn feature representations by automatically labelling non-labeled data and applying supervised learning techniques.
-The assumption is that the learned feature representation is comprehensive enough to be used later in other tasks, denoted as downstream tasks.
-A large variety of different SSL methods have been proposed \cite{he2020momentum,chen2020simple,He22,chen2020mocov2,zbontar2021barlow,caron2021emerging,bardes2022vicreg,lehner2023contrastive,Xie2024SelfGuidedMA,Oquab2023DINOv2LR} and they can be classified with different metrics.
-For an overview, we refer to \cite{balestriero2023cookbook}.
-The relevant metric for our purpose is how models react to different transformations in the input space, \ie, if they maintain the information in the feature representation or if this information is lost or partly lost.
+For our purpose it is relevant, how models react to different transformations in the input space, i.e.\ if they maintain the information in the feature representation or if this information is suppressed.
 Older SSL methods proposed auxiliary tasks such as Jigsaw puzzle \cite{Noroozi2016UnsupervisedLO} or rotation estimation \cite{Gidaris2018UnsupervisedRL} that foster equivariance properties as the transformation properties need to be maintained in feature space.
-These methods have been overtaken by matching-type methods that present two different versions of the same semantic content to the model and motivate it to map these two versions to nearby points in feature space.
+These methods have been overtaken by matching-type methods.
+They present different versions of the same semantic content to the model and motivate it to map them to nearby points in feature space.
 Semantically different images are mapped to points far apart.
 This is achieved either by contrastive learning approaches or by regularisation techniques like de-correlation \cite{zbontar2021barlow,bardes2022vicreg} or teacher-student architectures \cite{ibot,Oquab2023DINOv2LR}.
-Consequently, these matching-type methods learn feature representations that suppress the differences between the versions of the same semantic image.
-Another state-of-the-art SSL branches are mask-based approaches that remove part of the input image and reconstruct them or a transformed version of them, either in the original image space \cite{He22,Bandara2022AdaMAEAM}, or in the feature space \cite{i-jepa}.
-Contrastive learning has been combined with the masked approach, but only pixel-accurate translation has been applied as augmentation \cite{Huang2022ContrastiveMA}.
-As these methods do not, apart from masking or cropping, rely on other transformation, they are by construction more open for equivariance.
-Our approach is closely related to SIE \cite{garrido2023sie}, a method that combines the matching approach with an explicit model of transformations applied in the input space.
-Our approach can be seen as an extension which does not require knowledge about the transformation parameters, \ie it can also be applied with respect to any transformations without the need to know them explicitly as long as one can apply them to the image.
-In contrast to SIE, our approach reaches state-of-the-art results.
+Consequently, these matching-type methods learn feature representations that suppress the differences between the versions.